beyarkay/masters-thesis/src/05_results.md

 $10^{-3.5}$ and $10^{-1.5}$ with improved $F_1$-scores and validation losses.
 This range is very similar to the learning rate range for the 5-class FFNNs, indicating that the optimal learning rate range is dependant on the dataset and not not very dependant on the model architecture.
-Once again, it's important to note that models within this range are not guaranteed to fit the data successfully.
+Once again, it is important to note that models within this range are not guaranteed to fit the data successfully.
 Having a learning rate between $10^{-3.5}$ and $10^{-1.5}$ is necessary but not by itself sufficient for achieving good performance in a